MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/net-packet-filter-types-flags.md

 The **NET_PACKET_FILTER_TYPES_FLAGS** enumeration is used to specify supported packet filters in the [**NET_ADAPTER_LINK_LAYER_CAPABILITIES**](net-adapter-link-layer-capabilities.md) structure.

 The client driver passes an initialized [**NET_ADAPTER_LINK_LAYER_CAPABILITIES**](net-adapter-link-layer-capabilities.md) structure as an input parameter value to [**NetAdapterSetLinkLayerCapabilities**](netadaptersetlinklayercapabilities.md).

+For info about the data path, see [Transferring Network Data](transferring-network-data.md).

 Requirements
 ------------